GoogleCloudPlatform/earth-ml/prediction/single_prediction/README.md

 * `OUTOUT`: GCS path to the output TFRecord file
 * `MODELDIR`: GCS path to where the trained model is stored

-Note: For simplicity, the `Dockerfile` in this directory expects the service account file to be available in this folder, and it will package it up within the `Dockerfile`.
-In practice this approach is not recommended and we encourage you to follow the right practices to attach a service account file to a docker container.
+**Note:** For simplicity, the `Dockerfile` in this directory expects the service account file to be available in this folder, and it will package it up within the docker image.
+In practice this approach is not recommended and we encourage you to follow the right practices to attach a service account file to your docker container.

 ### Build the Docker Image